MadanThevar/Hedge-Fund-Analysis/README.md

 The goal of this project is to perform an in-depth analysis of the IVV stock to understand its behavior over time, identify trends, and provide forecasts for future performance using two different tools: **MS Excel**, **Python**, **Power-Bi**.

+### 📊 Data Source:
+- The data used in this analysis was sourced from **Yahoo Finance**.
+The dataset includes historical stock prices, volumes, and other relevant financial metrics for the IVV ETF from August 2023 to August 2024.

 ---

 ## 📊 MS Excel Analysis